shipyardapp/Shipyard-Documentation/docs/data-packages/great-expectations/great-expectations-blueprint.md

 ## Setup

 :::caution
 For the sake of the this tutorial, we will be building a Fleet inside of a Project called "Default".
-You can do this by logging into Shipyard and, on the sidebar, click on **New Fleet** to begin.
+You can do this by logging into Platform and, on the sidebar, click on **New Fleet** to begin.
 :::

 Download the [following file](https://drive.google.com/file/d/1eQPfrCMHYGpRH1mgqFbbugra1gtR57IR/view?usp=share_link) to your computer, without changing the file name.
 It's a .zip containing a single python file and a Great Expectations directory structure with JSON expectation suites and a YML setup file.
 We'll use this throughout the tutorial.